CliMA/CalibrateEmulateSample.jl/docs/src/emulate.md

 ### Emulator Training

 The emulator is trained when we combine the machine learning tool and the data into the `Emulator` above.
-For any machine learning tool, we must also optimize the hyperparameters:
+For any machine learning tool, hyperparameters are optimized.
 ```julia
 optimize_hyperparameters!(emulator)
 ```
-In the Lorenz example, this line learns the hyperparameters of the Gaussian process, which depend on the choice of [kernel](https://clima.github.io/CalibrateEmulateSample.jl/dev/GaussianProcessEmulator/#kernels).
+For some machine learning packages however, this may be completed during construction automatically, and for others this will not.
+If automatic construction took place, the `optimize_hyperparameters!` line does not perform any new task, so may be safely called.
+In the Lorenz example, this line learns the hyperparameters of the Gaussian process, which depend on the choice of [kernel](https://clima.github.io/CalibrateEmulateSample.jl/dev/GaussianProcessEmulator/#kernels), and the choice of GP package.
 Predictions at new inputs can then be made using
 ```julia
 y, cov = Emulator.predict(emulator, new_inputs)